SoftHu/tos_avg/En/Shuten.md

 Start -->1775511333392324[<b>Speaker 👉 Shuten:</b>
 \nI need to speak to Yui about putting tables outside.
 The weathers too nice to keep everyone cooped up.]
 Start -->1775511333392328[<b>Speaker 👉 Shuten:</b>
 \nDo you know how to fish?
-The boy want to go but none of us know how to.
-Was thinking of asking Musashi to join us, but do the two of you want to?]
+The boys want to go but none of us know how.
+I was thinking of asking Musashi to join us, but do the two of you want to come?]
 Start -->1775511333392332[<b>Speaker 👉 Shuten:</b>
 \nI got a new Sake supplier, a name Kababa gave me.]
 Start -->1775511333392336[<b>Speaker 👉 Shuten:</b>
 \nMy family means everything to me, the two of you are family!]
 Start -->1775511333392340[<b>Speaker 👉 Shuten:</b>
-\nOn winter nights, this tavern is the coziest place on earth.]
+\nEveryone in Seikyu has shared at least one secret, except you!]
 Start -->1775511333392344[<b>Speaker 👉 Shuten:</b>
-\nJust made up some mulled wine, want to share?]
+\nKinntarou is cooking up what he calls his 'Famous Winter Stew' tonight!
+Fancy coming over to try it?]
+Start -->1777908442120682[<b>Speaker 👉 Shuten:</b>
+\nAhhh the grand opening is just around the corner and there is still so much to do!]
+Start -->1777908529870318[<b>Speaker 👉 Shuten:</b>
+\nI need to find time to spend with the boys...
+It's been too long since we did something fun!]
+Start -->1777908657012210[<b>Speaker 👉 Shuten:</b>
+\nI appreciate everyone chipping in to help get the Tavern up and running!
+I don't know what I did to deserve such generosity.]
+Start -->1777908804768246[<b>Speaker 👉 Shuten:</b>
+\nMy beloved nephew Yui has been hard at work with Sasaki making sure the Tavern is up to code!
+Everyone has come together to make this dream a reality.]
+Start -->1777908830644730[<b>Speaker 👉 Shuten:</b>
+\nI used to make drinks at the Casino, but now I'll have my own place.
+We're going to serve comfort food and the Tavern will be a safe place for all!]
+Start -->1777908855799294[<b>Speaker 👉 Shuten:</b>
+\nThe boys will finally have a proper home!
+We've been staying with Yui for a while so it'll be nice to have our own place.]
+Start -->1777909583684098[<b>Speaker 👉 Shuten:</b>
+\nI should ask Musashi if he's had any interesting tea imports!]
+Start -->1777915883634182[<b>Speaker 👉 Shuten:</b>
+\nRitsu and Kinn mean everything to me, if anything happens to them there will be hell to pay!]
+Start -->1777916645429770[<b>Speaker 👉 Shuten:</b>
+\nI've not got a huge sweet tooth, so I've never been a fan of deserts.]
+Start -->1777916702300686[<b>Speaker 👉 Shuten:</b>
+\nI wish there weren't so many monsters around!]

 ```